Maya James | Israel

 Ayan Mandal (COL’18) | University of Cambridge

-Description: At Cambridge, Ayan Mandal will be applying his growing expertise in network neuroscience analysis to uncover brain networks corresponding to states of cognition in patients with brain tumors.
+Bio: At Cambridge, Ayan Mandal will be applying his growing expertise in network neuroscience analysis to uncover brain networks corresponding to states of cognition in patients with brain tumors.
 Ayan and others in his field hypothesize that when important pieces of cognitive networks are resected to remove the tumor, predictable surgically induced cognitive deficits will result.
 This work could inform neurosurgical planning before tumor resection in the future.
 Ultimately, Ayan hope to become a physician-scientist dedicated to translating key advances in research into the clinic.

-Degrees: Pursuing a Ph.d. in Psychiatry from the University of Cambridge, B.S. in Neurobiology and Biological Physics (COL ’18)
+Degrees: Pursuing a Ph.D. in Psychiatry from the University of Cambridge, B.S. in Neurobiology and Biological Physics (COL ’18)

 Bailey Bradford | Copenhagen